joyfulotter444/DevelopmentProject/README.md

 ### Organization of Components
 There are five components: ShoppingCart, SortMenu, FilterBox, DiceItem, and the parent componenet of them all: App.
-ShoppingCart handles the functions and visual appearance of the shopping cart section, SortMenu handles sorting and the radio buttons for sorting, FilterBox is used for each of the check boxes which are organized into groups of three boxes for each filtering category (color, style, number of sides), DiceItem is used to generate each item card
+ShoppingCart handles the visual appearance of the shopping cart section, SortMenu handles sorting and the radio buttons for sorting, FilterBox is used for each of the check boxes which are organized into groups of three boxes for each filtering category (color, style, number of sides), DiceItem is used to generate each item card